 Do electric car owners need to buy a Crit’Air sticker?

 French air quality certificates don’t expire.
 They’re valid as long as the Crit’Air sticker is readable.
+Each car keeps the same Crit’Air score for the duration of the car.

-Are people with disabilities exempted?
+Are drivers with disabilities exempted?

 People with disabilities or reduced mobility can access low-emission zones at any time with a reduced mobility parking card (Carte mobilité inclusion mention stationnement or CMI-S).